sqvanfleet/aggdiff_landau_particle_method_discg/README.md

 - The output of `right_hand_side` is:
     -  array `gF` is the discrete gradient
   $$-\frac{1}{w_p}\overline{\nabla_{\boldsymbol{x}_p}E_A^{\varepsilon}}\left(\boldsymbol{X}^{n+1},\boldsymbol{X}^n\right) = \int_0^1 \nabla\_{\boldsymbol{x}_p} E\_{A}^{\varepsilon}\left(\boldsymbol{X}^n+s(\boldsymbol{X}^{n+1}-\boldsymbol{X}^n)\right)\mathrm{d}s,$$
-  and is approximated with a with a 4 point Gauss-Legendre quadrature using the `lgwt` function.
+  and is approximated with a 4 point Gauss-Legendre quadrature using the `lgwt` function.

 - The arguments for the `right_hand_side_parallel` function are
     - `W` represents the particle weights